Safeguarding

 For further support and guidance with anything in relation to safeguarding and child protection at Leighton Primary School, please contact one of the Designated/Deputy Designated Safeguarding Leads below:

-Mrs Julie Aubert - IDH - Designated Safeguarding Lead
+Mrs Julie Aubert - AH - Designated Safeguarding Lead

-Mr Daniel Saull - IH - Deputy Designated Safeguarding Lead
+Mr Daniel Saull - DH - Deputy Designated Safeguarding Lead

 Mrs Kirsten Bilby - SENDco - Deputy Designated Safeguarding Lead